 Largest Freshwater Port in the World

 Harbor Beach has a rich history.
 In 1883 when the harbor was completed, it made Harbor Beach the largest freshwater port in the world.
-This one mile by three miles long port with 650 acres of anchorage was enclosed by three break walls with two entrances.
+This one-mile by three miles long port with 650 acres of anchorage was enclosed by three break walls with two entrances.
 One is the north and the other at the east.
 This enabled shipping protection in the 150-mile lake run after leaving Port Huron.
 The city later became home to major industries including a starch and power plant.

-Harbor Beach Michigan is also home to a continuous Life-Saving Service / Coast Guard presence since 1881.
+Harbor Beach Michigan is also been home to a continuous Life-Saving Service / Coast Guard presence since 1881.
 A Life-Saving Service Station was established in Sand Beach then replaced in 1909.
 In 1935 a new Coast Guard Station was built offshore.
 Today the USCG is manned year-round by Coast Guard personnel.